Windows 10 update means no more reboots when you least want them

 Earlier this week, Microsoft announced it would enable users to block installation of apps from outside the Windows Store.

-This move should make it more difficult for bloatware and potentially harmful programs from invading machines.
+This move should make it more difficult for bloatware and potentially harmful programs to invade machines.

 This move reflects a much more relaxed attitude from Microsoft when it comes to updates.
-Many would argue (successfully) that the firm was too aggressive with pushing folks into updating Windows 10.
+Many would argue (successfully) that the firm was too aggressive when pushing folks into upgrading to Windows 10.

 Are you excited for the Creators Update?
 Share your thoughts below.